Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Driveways must be constructed at least 3.5 feet inside the residential property line, and not closer than 18 feet to driveways on other properties.
 Residential driveway widths are 10 foot minimum and 20 foot maximum.
 Residential driveways shall not be constructed in front of the house; instead the driveway must be offset to the side of the house, in accordance with County Code Subtitle 27.
 The slopes shall be constructed no flatter than 1.5% and no steeper than 12.5% in accordance with County Code Subtitle 27-560.
 See attached link to the Prince George’s County Department of Public Works and Transportation’s (DPW&T) driveway standards (STD 200.01-200.09): http://www.princegeorgescountymd.gov/DocumentCenter/Home/View/4789

 Contact DPIE Site/Road Plan Review Division at 301-636-2060 and ask to speak with the floodplain engineer.
-Submit "Floodplain Information Request Form" and $50.
+Submit the "Floodplain Information Request Form" and the required fee.

 Yes, a grading permit is required if you are grading more than 5,000 square feet of land or moving more than 100 cubic yards of soil.
 If you are grading in the public road rights-of-way, a street construction permit is required even if less than 5,000 square feet.

 You may apply for a Building or Grading Permit at the ePermits Online Portal.

 It takes approximately 3 months.
 Expedited processing is available if permittee hires peer reviewers.
 Visit DPIE's website for more information regarding the Peer Review Program.

 Depending on the size of the project, the response time to County comments and status of approvals from other agencies (M-NCPPC, PGSCD) is approximately 5 months.
 Expedited processing is available if permittee hires peer reviewers.
 Visit DPIE's website for more information regarding the Peer Review Program.